 If you're looking for pure white sand and bright blue ocean water, Cable Beach is the place to come.
 This 22 km section of coastline attracts people from around the world, who come for its pristine beaches, endless sand dunes, and stunning ochre red cliffs.
 This part of the Kimberley is a favourite with visiting families, many of whom enjoy a camel ride along the beach when they're not relaxing at the many resorts and caravan parks situated in and around the neighbouring town of Broome.

 Located in the middle of nowhere, Halls Creek is a famous gateway town for even more far-flung locations.
 Halls Creek is situated at the edge of the Great Sandy Desert and Tanami Desert, and it is an integral part of the Tanami Road, Duncan Road, and Canning Stock Route.
 Australia's first gold town, Halls Creek is now home to a number of successful farming and mining industries.
 Halls Creek is a great gateway for World Heritage-listed Purnululu National Park, Bungle Bungle Range, Wolfe Creek Crater National Park, and the China Wall, among other natural attractions.

 Local art & culture

 If you want to experience the Kimberley region for yourself, AAT Kings offers a number of tours that anyone can enjoy.
-We take care of the planning, provide transportation, and make it easier than ever to enjoy this ancient destination.
+We take care of the planning, provide transportation, and make it easier than ever to have an unforgettable experience at this ancient destination.